florian-huber/pickydict/README.md

-# pickydict
-More picky version of Python dictionary
+# pickydict - the more picky version of Python dictionary

-PickyDict objects will behave just like Python dictionaries, with a few notable exceptions:
+`PickyDict` objects will behave just like Python dictionaries, with a few notable exceptions:

-(1) PickyDict has a force_lower_case attribute.
-If set to True (default)
+1. PickyDict has a `force_lower_case` attribute.
-    then dictionary keys will all be treated as lower-case.
+If set to True (default) then dictionary keys will all be treated as lower-case.

-(2) PickyDict can contain two additional dictionaries named "key_replacements"
-    and "key_regex_replacements with mappings to enforce translating specific key words.
+2. PickyDict can contain two additional dictionaries named `key_replacements` and `key_regex_replacements` with mappings to enforce translating specific key words.

 ## Code examples